varunjain1988/Linux_system_monitor/README.md

 # CppND-System-Monitor

-A C++ Repository from linux system developer as part of the udacity c++ course
+A C++ Repository for linux system developer as part of the udacity c++ course

 ## Dependencies
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.